OlehTymoshenko/Diploma-API/README.md

 # Diploma-API
-Repository for development diploma work
+Repository to development API (Back End) for diploma work